jha-captech/Go-API-DynamoDB-Tech-Challenge/docs/1-Technical-Setup.md

 make seed-database
 ```

+> [!TIP]
-> Note, if you need to reset your database and reseed it with default data, you can do so by running the following command:
+> If you need to reset your database and reseed it with default data, you can do so by running the following command:
 > ```bash
 > make reset-database && make seed-database
 > ```